 He endangers his life for it.
 Fifth role is of a middle aged man.
 He has round belly.
 He cites modern instances.
 In sixth age, man becomes very weak.
 He keeps pouch with him.
 He wears warm hoses.
 His shank has shrunk.
 “His big manly voice is turning again towards childish treble”.
 His voice is not clear due to loss of teeth.
 In the last stage, the condition of man becomes very miserable.
 Now he has grown very old and weak.

 He has no relations.
 He has lost all.
+Here the poem is a direct comparison with “One Art” by Elizabeth Sewell.
 He is:

 “sans teeth, sans eyes, sans taste and sans everything.